Silver: Photography

-The use of silver nitrate and silver halides in photography has rapidly declined with the advent of digital technology.
+The market for silver nitrate and silver halides for photography has rapidly declined with the rise of digital cameras.
 From the peak global demand for photographic silver in 1999 (267,000,000 troy ounces or 8,304.6 tonnes) the market contracted almost 70% by 2013.

 Nanoparticles

 Nanosilver particles, between 10 and 100 nanometres in size, are used in many applications.
 They are used in conductive inks for printed electronics, and have a much lower melting point than larger silver particles of micrometre size.
 They are also used medicinally in antibacterials and antifungals in much the same way as larger silver particles.
 In addition, according to the European Union Observatory for Nanomaterials (EUON), silver nanoparticles are used both in pigments, as well as cosmetics.

 Miscellanea

 Pure silver metal is used as a food colouring.
 It has the E174 designation and is approved in the European Union.
 Traditional Indian and Pakistani dishes sometimes include decorative silver foil known as vark, and in various other cultures, silver dragée are used to decorate cakes, cookies, and other dessert items.

 Photochromic lenses include silver halides, so that ultraviolet light in natural daylight liberates metallic silver, darkening the lenses.
 The silver halides are reformed in lower light intensities.
 Colourless silver chloride films are used in radiation detectors.
 Zeolite sieves incorporating Ag+ ions are used to desalinate seawater during rescues, using silver ions to precipitate chloride as silver chloride.
 Silver is also used for its antibacterial properties for water sanitisation, but the application of this is limited by limits on silver consumption.
 Colloidal silver is similarly used to disinfect closed swimming pools; while it has the advantage of not giving off a smell like hypochlorite treatments do, colloidal silver is not effective enough for more contaminated open swimming pools.
 Small silver iodide crystals are used in cloud seeding to cause rain.

 The Texas Legislature designated silver the official precious metal of Texas in 2007.